Advice for Exam Stress: Parents & Students

 How do you know when it could be a problem

 Feeling a little bit anxious or stressed is completely normal, so long as you feel better soon.
 If you find you are remaining nervous, worried or scared for a long time – or very regularly then it could be an issue.

 - Don’t get cross with yourself.
 It’s normal to get worried about things.
 Be kind to yourself!

-- Get enough sleep and health food.
-This is so, so important
+- Get enough sleep and healthy food.
+This is so, so important.

 - Learn some breathing and relaxation exercises, you can find these easily online.

 - Get out and let off steam; being physical and exercising helps release stress-busting hormones.

 - Connect with friends and loved ones, and get regular hugs.